 - Law 7/2018, of 3 July, of the domestic partner in the Autonomous Community of the REGION OF MURCIA, provides in its Preamble that article 39 of the Constitution states that "the public authorities shall ensure the social, economic and legal protection of the family", where de facto couples are found understood as a new social model of the family.

-2.2 Six regions in Spain has their own foral or special civil law which regulate the effects of the cessation of coexistence more uxorio:
+2.2 In Spain six regions in Spain has their own foral or special civil law which regulate the effects of the cessation of coexistence more uxorio:

 - CATALUÑA: The first autonomous law was passed in 1998, "Law of Stable Couple Unions".
 They are currently regulated by Law 25/2010, of 29 July, of the second book of the Civil Code of Catalonia, relating to the person and the family.
 Specifically, in Chapter IV of Title III of this law, which reads "Stable cohabitation in a couple".
 Decree Law 3/2015, of 6 October, modifying Law 25/2010, creates the Registry of stable couples; and Order JUS/44/2017, of 28 March, approves the Regulations of the Registry of stable couples of Catalonia.